Despite what you may have heard, eating breakfast isn't necessary for everyone.

-Bottom Line: Green tea has many health benefits.
-It contains an antioxidant called EGCG, which has benefits for the brain and nervous system.
+Summary Green tea has many health benefits.
+It contains an antioxidant called EGCG, which benefits your brain and nervous system.

 Another great way to start your day is with a protein shake or smoothie.

-However, whey protein is absorbed the most quickly by your body (66).
+However, whey protein is absorbed most quickly by your body (71).

-One study compared four high-protein meals.
-They whey protein meal reduced appetite the most and led to the lowest calorie intake at the next meal (69).
+One study comparing four high-protein meals found that the whey protein meal reduced appetite the most and led to the lowest calorie intake at the next meal (74).

 Regardless of the type of protein powder used, a high-protein shake can be satisfying and filling.
-Add fruit, greens, nut butter or seeds to provide fiber and antioxidants.
+Add fruits, greens, nut butter or seeds to provide fiber and antioxidants.